-Section 13.10 Each police officer shall receive the following paid Holidays: New Year's Day, Martin Luther King Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day and Christmas Day.
+Section 13.10 Each employee shall receive the following paid Holidays: New Year's Day, Martin Luther King Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, and Christmas Day.
 Employees who are required to work on any of the above holidays shall receive one and one-half (1-1/2) times their regular rate of pay for each hour worked, in addition to the holiday pay.
-All holiday pay will be credited to the officer's compensatory time account as it is earned.
-An officer must be employed by the Township on the date a holiday occurs in order to receive payment for that holiday.
+All holiday pay will be credited to the employee's compensatory time account as it is earned.
+An employee must be employed by the Township on the date a holiday occurs in order to receive payment for that holiday.